-Bringing the contractor on board as early as feasible to help the public body and design team during the design phases of the project can build effective teamwork and improve the success of cost, schedule, and quality outcomes for the project during construction.
+Bringing the GCCM on board as early as feasible to help the public body and design team during the design phases of the project can build effective teamwork and improve the success of cost, schedule, and quality outcomes for the project during construction.
+While not mandated, public bodies are encouraged to select the GCCM early in the life of public works projects and in most situations no later than the completion of schematic design.